 Designation of a Springing Member

-A simple springing member definition would be an individual who serves as a placeholder, with no ownership interest, management rights or responsibilities, and remains in place only so long as there is no other member.
+A simple springing member definition would be an individual or company that serves as a placeholder, with no ownership interest, management rights or responsibilities, and remains in place only so long as there is no other member.
 As you might expect, it gets a little more complex when it comes to drafting operating agreements.

 Below is a short (but not complete) excerpt of language regarding springing members that you may find in a DLLC Operating Agreement to be reviewed by legal counsel and agreed to by all parties: